Learn the differences between a concentration in college and your major or minor.

 Top Subjects in Business

 Business majors can earn a focus area in accounting by taking a few extra courses.
-On the contrary, accounting majors can focus on subjects like:
+On the contrary, accounting majors can focus on subjects like:- auditing

 Over the last ten years, this subject has grown in popularity, especially for those interested in online business and how it works.
 It focuses on marketing and sales strategies for the digital marketplace.
-It also looks at other subjects like:
+It also looks at other subjects like:- database marketing

 Finance prepares you for jobs in financial services industries, such as banking and insurance.
-Courses cover topics like:
+Courses cover topics like:- buying and selling

 Marketing teaches you how to brand and promote a business.
 Your classes cover everything from business ethics to social media branding.